FREE SHIPPING on orders of $85 or more

 In various documents McCutchen has been spelled Since medieval scribes still spelled according to sound, records from that era contain an enormous number of spelling variations.
 Hutcheson, Hutchison, Huchison, MacCutcheon, MacHutcheon, MacCutchin, MacCutchan, MacCutchen, MacCutchon and many more.

-Another 73 words (5 lines of text) are included under the topic Early McCutchen Notables in all our PDF Extended History products.
+Another 44 words (3 lines of text) are included under the topic Early McCutchen Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the McCutchen family moved to Ireland, but this topic is not covered in this excerpt.
-Another 137 words (10 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 137 words (10 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 The descendants of the Dalriadan families who made the great crossing of the Atlantic still dot communities along the east coast of the United States and Canada.
 In the American War of Independence, many of the settlers traveled north to Canada as United Empire Loyalists.
 Clan societies and highland games have allowed Canadian and American families of Scottish descent to recover much of their lost heritage.
 Investigation of the origins of family names on the North American continent has revealed that early immigrants bearing the name McCutchen or a variant listed above include: